Holiday rentals in Coverack

 Coverack’s protected bay boasts a sand-and-pebble shoreline and calm waters, which lend themselves to water-related activities including windsurfing, kayaking, snorkelling, and fishing.
 Numerous local restaurants and cafes provide outdoor seating and magnificent views overlooking the bay while you enjoy some freshly caught seafood, including lobster and crab.
 The small Coverack cottages and buildings, some with stained-glass windows, only add to the ambience of this tiny coastal village.

-Top things to do in Coverack
+What are the top things to do in Coverack?

 Pendennis Castle